liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 ## Building processor chains {#procchains}

 Our examples so far have concentrated on simple grammars that build `Function` objects in various ways.
-The process for building and chaining `Processor` objects is largely similar, but
+The process for building and chaining `Processor` objects is largely similar; however, since processors must be connected to each other in a specific way, we will need to pay attention to this detail when manipulating these objects on the stack.

-As a simple example, we shall illustrate how a small, SQL-like language can be used to chain processors from BeepBeep's core.
+As a simple example, we shall illustrate how a small language can be used to chain processors from BeepBeep's core.
 Let us start with the grammar.
 We will focus on a handful of basic processors, namely `Trim`, `CountDecimate` and `Filter`.
 For each of them, we define a simple syntax to use them.
 Our grammar could look as follows:

 ```
 <proc>   := <trim> | <decim> | <filter> | <stream> ;